 }

-If you are having difficulties getting the correct gateway ID, just go to the Payments tab on your WooCommerce dashboard like the previously mentioned step.
+If you are having difficulties getting the correct gateway ID, go to the Payments tab on your WooCommerce dashboard, as previously mentioned.
 Then, inspect the payment method.
 You’ll be able to see the ID from this console.

-After you make all the necessary changes to the code, don’t forget to update the file.
-Now if you preview your checkout, the PayPal option will be disabled to you if the billing address is in the US.
+After you make all the necessary code changes, don’t forget to update the file.
+Now, if you preview your checkout, the PayPal option will be disabled for you if the billing address is in the US.

 2.3.
 Hide Payment Gateways Based on Cart Total

-There may be some cases where you may need to disable the payment methods in WooCommerce depending on the cart total as well.
-When a certain amount exceeds the cart total, you may need to pay some additional fees for a few payment methods.
-To avoid that, you can just disable the particular payment gateway and force the customers to make the payment with an alternative payment option.
+When a certain amount exceeds the cart total, you may need to pay additional fees for certain payment methods.
+To avoid that, you can disable the specific payment gateway and require customers to use an alternative payment method.

 The following code snippet will allow you to do so.